deltabrot/minesweeper-python/README.md

 There are two variables defined in the `main()` function in `minesweeper.py`, `width` and `height`.
 Modifying these will affect the size of the board.

+## Changing how many mines there are

+There is another variable defined in `main()` called `mines`, modifying this will affect the number of mines generated.

 ## Additional notes

 There is currently no way to place a "flag" in a cell, however you will receive